Ohio Today logo in green

 The exhibit, made possible by the Women's Center, Survivor Advocacy Program, Health Promotion, Counseling and Psychological Services, the College of Fine Arts and University Galleries, Office of Instructional Innovation, Ohio University Libraries, Better Bystanders, Ambassadors to the Survivor Advocacy Program, and the Student National Medical Association, continues Ohio University’s commitment to providing a compelling, visual means for provoking thought and reflection within the community, building on 2017’s Monument Quilt and 2018’s “What Were You Wearing” exhibits.

-You can see below the content presented in a traditional gallery.
+You can view an immersive, 360-degree video experience of the exhibit — or see below the content presented in a traditional gallery.
 Survivors were offered the chance to provide additional context, as well as a caption, for their submissions.
 When provided, the context introduces the submission immediately above the photographs.
 Click each photo to view its caption.

 Sign says: Policies to Remember...
 Noise Policy; Quiet hours are from...